Kate Lamont

 Kate Lamont AM (born 13 October 1962) is an Australian cook, political aspirant and author.

 Career

 Lamont has hospitality interest in the Swan Valley, Margaret River and a bottle shop and bar in Cottesloe, Western Australia. as well as Lamont's Bishops House in Perth, Western Australia.

 Empire Beer Group Limited

 In October 2006, Lamont was an inaugural Director of the Empire Beer Group Limited, which ran pubs, brewed beers.
 Lamont featured in its public prospectus which aimed to raise $10,000,000 AU by way of the issue of shares at an issue price of $0.35 each.

-By December 2007 the stock was trading at $0.16, by July 2008 the stock was trading at $0.05 and by 9 February it was trading atP $0.03, a $9 million reduction on the original $10 million raised capital.
+By December 2007 the stock was trading at $0.16, by July 2008 the stock was trading at $0.05 and by 9 February it was trading at $0.03, a $9 million reduction on the original $10 million raised capital.

 On 18 March 2009, Kate Lamont resigned as a non-executive director of Empire.